Scheduled for June 24 & 25, 2023

 III.
 TARGETS AND SCORING AREAS

 1. Targets shall be set at marked distances.
-Classes will shoot the following stakes:
+You may shoot the following stakes:

 c.
 Blue Stake: Open 50 yard Max.